atharvadani9/restaurant-customers/README.md

-Fullstack App which uses GO lang and React
+Fullstack App which uses GO and React